 So let me spare you a few hundred dollars in martial arts classes and give you my #1 secret to surviving a vicious ground fight.

-Even worse...when you're on top and WINNING the fight, you can expect a bottle or chair to come crashing on your head...to be followed immediately by a half dozen rubber soles coming toward your head like a freight train.
+Even worse, when you're on top and winning the fight, you can expect a bottle or chair to come crashing on your head.
+That's to be followed immediately by a half-dozen rubber soles coming toward your head like a freight train.

-Now, here are 2 powerful ground fighting tips to help you do just that...
+Now, here are two powerful ground-fighting tips to help you do just that.

 Oftentimes, you may find that you're pushed to the ground or fall over an obstacle like a chair.

-Instead of falling flat, try to use your body's momentum to naturally "roll" through the fall by tucking your head down and doing a somersault or just rolling on your side.
-Either way will allow you to use that momentum to quickly jump back up to your feet.
+Instead of falling flat, try to use your body's momentum to roll through the fall naturally by tucking your head down and doing a somersault or just rolling on your side.
+Either way will allow you to use that momentum to jump back up quickly to your feet.

-One of the biggest mistakes people make in the transition from fighting while standing to the plummetting to the ground is in WHERE and HOW they fall.
+One of the biggest mistakes people make in the transition from fighting while standing to the plummeting to the ground is in where and how they fall.

-Instead, when you're in the "clinch", locked up with your attacker, and you feel like it's heading toward a wrestling match on the ground, you want to drop STRAIGHT DOWN, as close to your attacker's feet as possible, while grabbing his clothing around the chest area, with your hands close together.
+Instead, when you're locked up with your attacker and you feel like it's heading toward a wrestling match on the ground, you want to drop straight down -- as close to your attacker's feet as possible -- while grabbing his clothing around the chest area, with your hands close together.

-Now you may find that as you both fall to the ground, your attacker has also grabbed on to your clothes to stabilize himself and unless you can free yourself, you'll be locked up in a dangerous struggle.
+Now you may find that as you fall to the ground, your attacker also has grabbed on to your clothes to stabilize himself, and unless you can free yourself, you'll be locked up in a dangerous struggle.

 Taking the hand that's easiest to maneuver from your grab on his shirt, let go and drop it down close to your body and toward your groin.
 Then come around and over the outside of their hands as close to your body as possible so your leverage allows you to break their grasp or continue the motion until you've pinned their hands under your arm.
 (You can try this standing up versus a normal shirt grab to get the feel of it.)